gpii-ops/gpii-infra/gcp/README.md

 1. `rake destroy_hard` - cleans up terraform state files and secrets in Google Storage
    * **NOTE:** This will "orphan" any resources Terraform created for you previously and will be difficult to recover from
-1. Manually delete resources using the GCP Dashboard: Kubernetes PVs and PVCs, Kubernetes Cluster, Disks, Snapshots, Logging Export rules, Logging Exclusion rules, Network stuff, Network services `->` Cloud DNS, Google Storage buckets.
+1. Manually delete "ordinary" resources using the GCP Dashboard: Kubernetes Cluster, Disks, Snapshots, Logging Export rules, Logging Exclusion rules
+1. Manually delete "infra" resources using the GCP Dashboard: Network stuff, Network services `->` Cloud DNS, Google Storage buckets.
+   * NOTE: If you delete the `-tfstate` bucket, you will need to ask Ops (or CI) to re-deploy `common-prd`.
+Unless things are really messed up, you may prefer to leave the bucket itself alone and delete all its contents.

 ### I want to work on a different dev cluster